Col Robin Olds

 Robin Olds was promoted to Lieutenant Colonel on February 20, 1951, and then Colonel on the 15th of April, 1953, while just thirty years of age, Olds served unenthusiastically in several staff assignments until finally returning to flying in 1955

 Becoming commander of the 81st TFW at RAF Brentwaters, England, an F-101 Voodoo fighter-bomber wing, on September 8, 1963.
 Olds commanded the wing until July 26, 1965.
-As his Deputy Commander of Operations Olds brought with him Colonel Daniel Chappie James Jr whom he had met during his Pentagon assignment and who would go on to become the first African-American 4-star Air Force general.
+As his Deputy Commander of Operations Olds brought Colonel Daniel Chappie James Jr whom he had met during his Pentagon assignment and who would go on to become the first African-American 4-star Air Force general.
 James and Olds worked closely together as a command team and developed both a professional and social relationship which was later renewed in combat.

 In September 1966, Olds was assigned to command an F-4C Phantom wing in Southeast Asia.
 Col. James who was now Deputy Commander of Operations with the 4453rd Combat Crew Training Wing arranged for Olds to be checked out in the Phantom, where he managed to complete the 14-step syllabus in just five days.